Kruithne/spooder/README.md

 Raise a warning issue on GitHub.
 This is useful for non-fatal issues which you want to be notified about.

+> [!NOTE]
-> ℹ️ This function is only available if the canary feature is enabled.
+> This function is only available if the canary feature is enabled.

 ```ts
 try {